Dungan alphabets: Latin

 The following changes were made to the meanings of the letters: ts → c, tş → ç, dƶ → ⱬ, h → şj, c → çj, ç → ⱬj, ɵ → yә.
 The letter ƣ, which denoted the jagged, unrolled [r] in Dungan words, was replaced by the letter r, which had previously denoted [r] in Russian borrowings.
 One of the goals of the writing reform was the unification of the Dungan alphabet with the newly created Chinese Latinized alphabet.
 The letter j denoted the softness of the preceding consonant, but was not written before i and y.
 In June 1932, the conference in Frunze generally approved these changes, while retaining the letter Ƣ ƣ.
 Later, it was proposed to exclude from the alphabet the letter Ꞑ ꞑ, which was used in only a few words.

-Dungan Latinized alphabet after the reform:
+Dungan Latin alphabet after the reform: